ErpNetDocs/tech/advanced/document-amounts/amounts-distribution/by-amount.md

-# Amount Distribution By Amount
+# Amount distribution by amount

 When distributing by amount, to define the distribution proportions rows amounts are used.
 Two types of amounts are used: